Carat vs Karat – What’s the difference?

 It would stay fairly uniform in size.
 Bean pods had a similar name in many languages at the time and depending on what was more abundant locally, it was used to either quantify gems or precious metals.

 This of course evolved into the modern units – carats and karats.
 It somewhere along the way that the differences came into existence too.
-Here is everything you need to know about these two units of measurement.
+Here is what you need to know about these two units of measurement.

 Karat is all about gold and other precious metals